 We consider climate-change-related risks to be "top risks" in the management of material risks, and set and manage risk appetite indicators and integrate them into the risk appetite framework.
-In fiscal 2022, the emission intensity of assets under management of group companies, Sumitomo Mitsui Trust Asset Management and Nikko Asset Manage-
+In fiscal 2022, the emission intensity of assets under management of group companies, Sumitomo Mitsui Trust Asset Management and Nikko Asset Management were added to the monitoring index.